temporalio/documentation/docs/tctl/admin/history_host/describe.md

 Alias: `--pf`

-Print a fully detailed summary of the history host.
+Print a full and detailed summary of the history host.